electrikmilk/cherri/CONTRIBUTING.md

 ## Human language policy

 - Keep discussion in issues and pull requests on the topic that the issue or PR addresses.
-- Write your comments, pull requests, issues, commits and code in standard technical English and maintain a professional technical tone to the best of your ability.
+- Write your comments, pull requests, issues, commits, and code in standard technical English and maintain a professional technical tone to the best of your ability.
 Tools that aid this are recommended to help make this easier.
 Some IDEs even have spell checkers, please don't ignore them.
 - Explain things clearly using plain English to the best of your ability.